-Tomáš Ščuka: Romani society has unrealistic expectations of the Czech Govt Roma Council's civil society members
+Tomáš Ščuka: Romani society has unrealistic expectations of the civil society members on the Czech Govt Roma Council

 Dear readers, you have certainly noticed the repeated criticisms being made recently of the Czech Government Council on Roma Community Affairs, and indirectly of its civil society members, criticisms being especially voiced by members of the public who are Romani.
 Personally, I welcome any constructive criticism and discussion about anything that can aid us Roma, I assess such critiques as positive.